rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers.md

        DOWNLOAD_ONLY=no

-3. *(Optional)* To set up notifications for automatic package updates, such as time of installation, packages installed, and errors during installation, edit the line beginning with `MAILTO=` to add an email address to receive notifications.
+3. *(Optional)* To set up notifications for automatic package updates, such as time of installation, packages installed, and installation errors, edit the line beginning with `MAILTO=` to add an email address to receive notifications, as shown in the following example:

        # if MAILTO is set and the mail command is available, the mail command
        # is used to deliver yum output